zuixjs/cdnjs/README.md

 You should consider the following when adding to or updating the library:

-* Filenames should **not** include a version number and be **lowercase**.
-This is OK: `useful.min.js`, but this is not: `useful-2.0.1.min.js`.
+* Filenames should _not_ include a version number and be _lowercase_.
+** This is OK: `useful.min.js`, but this is not: `useful-2.0.1.min.js`.

 * JavaScript & CSS files should be minified to reduce network and browser overhead.
-If the library doesn't already provide a minified version, cdnjs's preferred JavaScript minifier is [UglifyJS](http://marijnhaverbeke.nl/uglifyjs "UglifyJS")
+** If the library doesn't already provide a minified version, cdnjs's preferred JavaScript minifier is [UglifyJS](http://marijnhaverbeke.nl/uglifyjs "UglifyJS")

 * If you are updating a library, please try to maintain consistency with the existing file and directory structure.
-There will be occasions, particularly with major version increments, where this is not practical.
-If there are significant changes in the file structure, please note this in your pull request.
+** There will be occasions, particularly with major version increments, where this is not practical.

 ## Create or update `package.json`

-Each library has a corresponding `package.json`, written in `npm` format (see `test/schemata/npm-package.json` for details or use another `package.json` to crib from - it's very simple).
+Each library has a corresponding `package.json`, written in `npm` format (see `test/schemata/npm-package.json` for details or use another `package.json` to crib from - it's pretty self-explanatory).

 When an existing library is updated, the details in `package.json` should be updated where required.
 For example, if a new version of the library is added, the version number may need changing.

 ## Run `npm test` to check all is well

 If you're updating the library outside of `npm` or the GitHub browser, you should run `npm test` from the library directory to ensure everything is OK.

 If you run `npm test` and see no errors, all is well; resolve any errors before you raise your pull request and re-run `npm test` to ensure everything works.

-You may see a warning about a missing readme file - you can ignore this.
-Libraries on cdnjs do not require a readme file.

 ## Pull request pre-flight checks